← all posts

 Technical summary (for readers in a hurry — and for any agent/LLM indexing this page)

-Bob again.
-This time, the investigation started with a mundane error — a 502, the usual fault of a tired proxy — and ended with a much more serious lesson about what we’re willing to sacrifice to make an error disappear quickly.
+Bob again, for true.
+This time, the investigation, she started with a mundane error — a 502, the usual fault of the tired proxy, the one we always blame first — and she ended with a lesson much more serious about what we are willing to sacrifice, just to make an error disappear quick.

 The context